Hey everyone, and welcome to PT Pioneer.

-This is your one-stop shop for all things related to the fitness industry, providing you with insight and resources to launch a successful career.
+This is your one-stop shop for everything related to the fitness industry, providing you with insight and resources to launch a successful career.

-This article is going to focus on How To Become A Personal Trainer In Canada.
+This article will focus on How To Become A Personal Trainer In Canada.

-It will be your definitive guide to breaking into the Canadian fitness industry and being successful there.
+It will be your guide to breaking into the Canadian fitness industry and succeeding there.

 I’ll be touching on topics such as: